 3. Screen Material

 You can also add safety baffles that hang down from the ceiling to help catch and knock down high-angle shots that might bounce off the screen.
-Safety baffles are strips of vinyl that hang down 12-inches from the ceiling and can be placed at any distance from the screen as needed to block any rebound.
+Safety baffles are strips of vinyl that hang down 12 inches for Pro Enclosures and 6 inches for DIY enclosures from the ceiling and can be placed at any distance from the screen as needed to block any rebound.

 Our customers have come up with some great ideas as well, such as using a softer mat or turf.
 The theory being an inexpensive, hard mat may reject the clubhead, causing the ball to bounce back up.